growthbook/growthbook-ruby/README.md

 ## Inline experiments

-It's also possible to directly run an experiment directly in code without going through a feature flag.
+It's also possible to run an experiment directly in code without going through a feature flag.

 ```ruby
 # Simple 50/50 experiment